The RSPCA has issued an urgent warning for pet owners to be vigilant and well-informed after multiple deaths due to poisoning from a popular product.

 In response to these tragic cases, the RSPCA have issued a warning about antifreeze poisoning and shared what concerned owners should do if they suspect their cat has ingested antifreeze.

 An RSPCA spokesperson declared, “We are really sorry to hear about the deaths of these cats and extend our sympathies to the pets’ owners.
 It is the time of year where people use antifreeze in their cars, so if you do, please make sure that there are no leaks and any spills are cleaned up properly.”

 “We're also urging cat owners in the local community to be vigilant and know the signs of suspected poisoning,” they continued.
 "Anyone fearing their cat may have been poisoned should try and remain calm, move the moggy away from the source and contact a vet immediately."

 The Teme Veterinary Practice have echoed the RSPCA’s suggestion that owners should familiarise themselves with the signs of antifreeze poisoning.
 These can include vomiting, seeming depressed or sleepy, seizures, appearing ‘drunk’ or uncoordinated or having difficulty in breathing and whilst affected pets could display multiple signs, just one could be an indicator.

 Signs of antifreeze poisoning can also be observed from 30 minutes after the cat has ingested it and the earlier these signs are spotted and the cat receives treatment the better.

-According to the RSPCA’s guidance, even the smallest amount of this product can cause kidney failure and death.
+According to the RSPCA's guidance (opens in new tab), even the smallest amount of this product can cause kidney failure and death.
 Cats are reportedly particularly susceptible to these terrible effects and it could be 2-3 days before signs of kidney failure can be seen.

-At a time when many devoted owners are likely already worried if their pet can get coronavirus, keeping an eye on your beloved animals really could make all the difference this winter.
+At a time when many devoted owners are likely already worried if their pet can get coronavirus (opens in new tab), keeping an eye on your beloved animals really could make all the difference this winter.